- Why WordPress?

 When installed on your church website, WordPress feels like a larger version of a word processing program.
 Part of what it does is word processing only it doesn’t put out a .docx file or .pdf.
 It puts out an HTML file that is then embedded on your website.

 I like to equate WordPress to the physical human body.
 It is the part that is underneath all our clothes and our accessories.

 What Is A Theme?

 A WordPress theme is our clothes.
 It is what we put on that makes us look a certain way.
 It is our style.
-Some themes look modern and sleek, some look plain and minimal, and honestly some look old and worn out.
+Some themes look modern and sleek, some look plain and minimal, and honestly, some seem old and worn out.

-With a WordPress website you install the them on top of the WordPress program.
-There are free themes and premium themes which I will go into later, but suffice it to say, you normally get what you pay for.
+With a WordPress website, you install them on top of the WordPress program.
+There are free themes and premium themes which I will go into later, but suffice it to say, you usually get what you pay for.